RakeshTirlangi/Image-Captioner/README.md

 6. **Generating Image Caption:** Employing the `img_captioner` program, we request a description of the displayed image, which returns a descriptive caption.

-Caption Generated: "A black and white panda bear sitting on a tree branch."